wanderwaltz/wanderwaltz.github.io/_posts/2016-03-27-web-design-with-a-coding-mentality.md

 >**{% icon fa-bookmark-o %} Link Post Title**

-And the bookmark icon[^2] should be added to all link post titles regardless of where the title is displayed.
+So the bookmark icon[^2] should be added to all link post titles regardless of where the title is displayed.

 [^2]: Via [Font-Awesome](http://fontawesome.io).